hmayer/go-avatar-normalization/README.md

 1. **Builder stage:** Compiles the application with all build dependencies
 2. **Final stage:** Creates a minimal runtime image with only necessary libraries

-This approach significantly reduces the final image size.
+This approach reduces the final image size.

 ## Troubleshooting